ipython/ipython/docs/source/parallel/parallel_details.rst

 by all higher level methods of its Views.

 f : function
-    The fuction to be called remotely args : tuple/list
+    The function to be called remotely args : tuple/list
     The positional arguments passed to `f` kwargs : dict